samiux/samiux.github.io/pwnable-bof.md

 [Exploit Server](http://pwnable.kr:9000)

 The source code of the bof binary is provided.
-I examine the source code and found out that we are going to replace the "key" from "0xdeadbeef" to "0xcafebabe".
-The "overflowme" variable is 32 characters long.
-No matter what you entered in the "overflowme" variable, the "key" is not changed as it is hard coded.
+I examine the source code and found out that we are going to replace the key from ```0xdeadbeef``` to ```0xcafebabe```.
+The ```overflowme``` variable is 32 characters long.
+No matter what you entered in the ```overflowme``` variable, the key is not changed as it is hard coded.
 It is a buffer overflow challenge.
 However, we are not going to take control of the return address this time.

 ```c
 #include <stdio.h>